-The Retailer Operations Division provides the opportunity to provide proof of inventory receipts dated within three weeks prior to the store visit - when a firm is barely deficient in meeting the SNAP stocking requirements.
-At the time of the store visit Appellant lacked four stocking units in the dairy products category.
-Accordingly, the Retailer Operations Division did not request proof of inventory from Appellant.
+The Office of Retailer Operations and Compliance provides the opportunity to provide proof of inventory - receipts dated within three weeks prior to the store visit - when a firm is barely deficient in meeting the SNAP stocking requirements.
+At the time of the store visit Appellant lacked six stocking units in the dairy products category.

+Accordingly, the Office of Retailer Operations and Compliance did not request proof of inventory from Appellant.
 On review, Appellant provided invoices it asserts demonstrate that the firm does offer a sufficient variety of foods in the dairy products category.

-Of the five invoices provided, one was from the three-week period prior to the store visit.
-This receipt did not include items from the lacking staple food category beyond those present at the time of the store visit (milk and two stocking units of cheese).
+Of the 25 pages of receipts provided, most were unreadable or were not from the three-week period prior to the store visit.
+Of those that were from the three-week period prior to the store visit, none included items from the lacking staple food category beyond those present at the time of the store visit (milk).